OpenUp-Technologies/Themes-SDK/README.md

 Themes are create and uploaded via a Unity Editor tool, so at least working knowledge of Unity is highly recommended.

+The theme must be built in Unity, your objects and base map must be prefabs built in Unity.

+#### Newtonsoft.Json

+Due to limitations with the standard Unity JSON package you need to add the Newtonsoft.JSON library.
+You need to add it in the package manager by name: `com.unity.nuget.newtonsoft-json`

 ## Installation

 There are two ways to install the Themes SDK.